ryuichiueda/GlueLang/README.md

 In the "cattac func" block, a pipeline of two commands "cat $file | tail -r" is implemented.

+## Temporary files

 In the "main proc" block,
 a temporary file "f" is used and it stores the result of the func block.
 Then the contents of this temporary file is released to the stdout by the cat command.

+Temporary files are removed at the end of the program.

+## import

+An import statement is used for indicating the directory in which commands exist explicitly.
+Commands in the directory are accessed with the prefix that is written after "as."

+When we omit the prefix, we can use commands in the directories that are designated in PATH, which s the shell environment variable.

+## other specification

+Please join the discussion in issues.
+You can use Japanese.
+I will translate to English if necessary.

 Licence
 ========